Church Hill

 Creating a blueprint for community-led work

-Through using their Big Local funding, the Church Hill Big Local partnership learned a lot about working together to improve and support their community.
+Through using their Big Local funding, the Church Hill Big Local partnership learned a lot about working together and with others to improve and support their community.
 It gave them opportunities to make valuable mistakes, develop trust in each other around decision-making, and grow their confidence around what they could achieve together.

 The success of the Church Hill Big Local partnership was recognised by others looking to achieve similar things in their own areas, with the partnership feeling they were increasingly viewed as specialists on both the needs of the community and how best to serve them.